 Will I need a ticket for Bishop Auckland Food Festival?

-You don’t need a ticket to visit the main festival ans stalls, but some events are ticketed.
-Tickets can be purchased through this website when they go on sale
+You don’t need a ticket to visit the main festival and stalls, but some events are ticketed.
+Tickets can be purchased through this website when they go on sale, and can be bought online up to one hour before the relevant event, or directly from the on-site Box Office.

 Are dogs allowed?